Welcome to the Metropolitan Detroit Polymer Art Guild.

 About MDPAG… History of the Guild

 The Metropolitan Detroit Polymer Art Guild began in 1993 by a small group of polymer clay artists under the direction of Marie Johannes.
-Thirty years later, our group has grown to over 50, with members from not only the metro Detroit Area, but from all over Michigan, as well as several from out-of-state.
+Thirty three years later, our group has grown to over 50, with members from not only the metro Detroit Area, but from all over Michigan, as well as several from out-of-state.

 We are an enthusiastic group of clayers, ranging from the beginner to the seasoned veteran.
 Besides polymer clay, our members are diverse in their skills and interests, including doll making, jewelry, sculpting, book making, painting, stamping and mixed media.
 Together, all this talent creates a rich and exciting setting to cultivate and spark creativity!